-- Melatonin is a hormone that the body naturally produces.
+Melatonin is a hormone that the body naturally produces.

-- Melatonin helps regulate your circadian rhythm—your internal clock that regulates the sleep/wake cycle.
+Melatonin helps regulate your circadian rhythm—your internal clock that regulates the sleep/wake cycle.†

 What Exactly Is Melatonin?

 While plenty of studies shows that melatonin is safe for adults to take on a short-term basis, the safety of long-term use isn’t quite clear.
 And not much research has been done on whether it’s safe for children to take.
-However, recently, there has been some promising research showing that short-term use of melatonin is effective and well-tolerated in treating difficulty falling asleep in children and adolescents.3 Other research shows that melatonin may be especially helpful for children with conditions that can impact their ability to fall asleep, such as attention deficit hyperactivity disorder (ADHD) and autism.4 Melatonin’s use in these circumstances should be discussed and carefully monitored by your child’s pediatrician.4
+However, recently, there has been some promising research showing that short-term use of melatonin is effective and well-tolerated in to ease the process of falling asleep for children and adolescents.3 The American Academy of Pediatrics recommends that melatonin should only be used after talking with your child’s pediatrician and after using already established healthy sleep habits and routines that don’t include supplements.4

 In fact, giving kids melatonin can be a challenge, as dosing and timing really depend on your child’s age and/or weight.
-For example, Boston Children’s Hospital recommends that, generally speaking, melatonin shouldn’t be given to healthy, typically developing children under age three, since sleep issues at this age are almost always behavioral in nature.5
+For example, Boston Children’s Hospital recommends that, generally speaking, melatonin shouldn’t be given to typically developing children under age three, since sleep difficulties at this age are almost always behavioral in nature.5

 A 2014 study recommends melatonin doses of one milligram for kids and teens.
 According to the study, children less than 88 pounds should take a maximum dosage of three milligrams, and children weighing more than 88 pounds should take a maximum dosage of five milligrams.6 The study also said that melatonin reduces the time it takes to fall asleep and increases total sleep time, but it doesn’t reduce night awakenings.